 For example, if the method 400 determines that articles A, B and C are associated with high click-through rates and therefore are likely to be manipulated articles, this information can be compared to the ranking determined by an algorithm independent of the click-through data associated with the articles for the articles A, B and C. If the articles A, B and C are similarly ranked lowly by an algorithm independent of the click-through rate, this can be an indication that the independent algorithm effectively identifies manipulated articles.

-The claims from the patent don’t include specific language about manipulated articles, but they describe methods that could be used to identify situations where site owners might publish low quality content that might rank well in search engines alongside advertisements, that may appear to lead to higher quality content, or where those site owners might practice search arbitrage where they pay for lower cost advertising to send people to pages with low quality content anticipating that a number of visitors might click upon advertising on those pages with higher payouts.
+The claims from the patent don’t include specific language about manipulated articles but describe methods that could be used to identify situations where site owners might publish low-quality content that might rank well in search engines alongside advertisements, that may appear to lead to higher quality content, or where those site owners might practice search arbitrage where they pay for lower-cost advertising to send people to pages with low-quality content anticipating that a number of visitors might click upon advertising on those pages with higher payouts.
 The patent description elaborates on methods that might be used to identify manipulative pages.

 These manipulated articles may contain content designed to help those pages rank well for web search and to have them generate content ads associated with those key terms, without really providing substantive information.
-Because of the lack of quality content on those pages. visitors to those pages will frequently choose an advertisement on the page to find more useful pages.
+Because of the low-quality content on those pages. visitors to those pages will frequently choose an advertisement on the page to find more useful pages.

 The patent is:

 Methods and systems for establishing a keyword utilizing path navigation information

 Systems and methods for determining and utilizing path navigation information.
 In one aspect, a method includes determining an article containing at least one item, determining a path associated with the article, and identifying at least one term associated with the at least one item based at least in part on the path.